0xSangeet/Simple-Text-Encoder-Decoder/README.md

 # Simple String Encoder & Decoder

-A simple python script that encodes and decodes a string for secure messaging.
+A simple python script that encodes and/or decodes a string.

 ## Installation